eerolahtinen/Pizzly/README.md

     <a href="https://nango.dev/slack">Community Slack</a>
 </p>

-## ⭐ Get an access token with two lines of code
+## ⭐ Pizzly at a glance
+Pizzly is:
-Pizzly implements the full OAuth 2 and OAuth 1.0a dance for you and comes pre-configured for 50+ APIs.
+- a full OAuth 2 and OAuth 1.0a dance implementation
+- with pre-built configurations for 50+ APIs
+- language agnostic, it runs in a Docker container and works with backends written in any language
+- easy to try in 5 minutes and can be deployed in 10

 Start a **new OAuth flow with 2 lines of code in your frontend**:
 ```ts